camunda/camunda-bpm-examples/deployment/spring-servlet-pa-wildfly/README.md

   * Starts a Spring Web application context
   * Uses a shared container managed Process Engine and Spring Beans as expression and delegate expression in the processes

-> **Note:** This project must be deployed on a WildFly server of version 26 or below,
-> NOT the latest pre-packaged distribution which can be downloaded from https://camunda.com.

 ## Why is this example interesting?